-To work towards that goal, our residency didactics include teaching on diversity, equity and inclusion.
-Recent examples include lectures led by local university and hospital affiliate DEI leaders (hosted multiple throughout 2018-2019 AY) and case-based learning about racial bias and discrimination.
-We also implemented a scholarship program for underrepresented minority (URM) medical students that will be starting 2021 once it is safe to do so.
+To work towards that goal, our residency didactics include teaching on diversity, equity, and inclusion.
+Recent examples include lectures led by local university and hospital affiliate DEI leaders and case-based learning about bias and issues specifically affecting LGBTQ patients.
+We have implemented a scholarship program for underrepresented minority (URM) medical students that will be starting once away rotations are feasible for students.

 At UMKC SOM, there is an active Office of Diversity, Equity, and Inclusion (DEI) led by Tyler K. Smith, MD, MPH.
 The UMKC SOM Office of DEI has instituted a regular newsletter highlighting important initiatives, providing faculty development, as well as resources for our learners.
 In June 2020, the Office of DEI began a series of student, trainee, faculty, and staff forums to facilitate dialogues necessary to support and promote a safe place for difficult discussions.
 The new Stay Woke Spotlight in the UMKC Office of DEI newsletter highlights students, residents, faculty, and staff that make an impact on diversity, equity, and inclusion at the UMKC School of Medicine (SOM).
 UMKC Faculty leadership hold regular town halls among students and faculty to address DEI issues.

 We currently have an EM resident and faculty involved with the Housestaff Emerging Academy of Leaders (HEAL) for Underrepresented Groups through UT Southwestern.
 We also have a resident representative on the UMKC resident DEI advisory group UNITED.